 - 1.14 Width of the height distribution.
 (Statistics) A modern view of the $1/\sqrt{N-1}$ factor in the standard deviation formula. - 1.5 Stirling and asymptotic series.
-(Mathematics, Computation) Do the lowest couple of orders in part (d) by hand, or use the hints file. - 1.6 Random matrix theory.
+(Mathematics, Computation) An asymptotic series has zero radius of convergence, which makes it extra powerful.
+Do the lowest couple of orders in part (d) by hand, or use the hints file. - 1.6 Random matrix theory.
 (Mathematics, Quantum, Computation).
+Used to understand nuclei, mesoscopic systems, replica theory, neural nets.
 Use the hints file! - 2.21 Lévy flight.
 What happens when our random steps can have very large jumps? - 1.9 First to fail: Weibull.
-(Mathematics, Statistics, Engineering) Extreme value statistics. - 1.12 Self-propelled particles.
+(Mathematics, Statistics, Engineering) Extreme value statistics.
+Used to plan for disasters, fracture mechanics, and by the insurance industry - 1.12 Self-propelled particles.
 (Active matter) Self-propelled particles and the onset of flow.
+Flocking and broken symmetry.